 What does Target have that other Gen Z brands don’t?
-Why is a “Target run” a common part of college life?
-Why is Target confident enough of this trend that it has opened shops right on college campuses?
+Why is a “Target run” a coveted tradition of college life?
+Why is Target so confident in this trend that they opened shops right on college campuses?

 Although Gen Z lives and breathes a largely digital life, college kids still do most of their shopping the old-fashioned way: They put on socks and shoes, toss a bag over their shoulders, and head out the door to a brick-and-mortar store.
 Sure, Target will deliver, but most students still want to touch the storage bins, sheets, bags, and groceries that they’ll put in their dorm rooms.

 In 2017, Target saw sales jump 10 percent after pouring billions of dollars into the company’s omnichannel presence—part of an effort to make it “America’s easiest place to shop.”
 These enhancements include drive-up service and a visual search partnership with Pinterest.

 Target isn’t satisfied with just selling to Gen Z. Nope.
 Instead, the company directly incorporates this generation into its product development process.
 Case in point: the Target Incubator, an eight-week course that gives Gen Z entrepreneurs a platform to test and sell their product ideas and gives them crash courses in the retail business—while bolstering Target’s reputation in the process.